goodhood-eu/emojitsu/README.md

 ## Unicode version

-Currently supported Unicode version: `12.0`.
-Minimum supported `emoji-assets` version: `5.0.2`.
+Currently supported Unicode version: `13.0`.
+Minimum supported `emoji-assets` version: `6.0.0`.

 ## Usage:

-This package is a collection of utility functions loosely based to `twemoji` and `joypixels` javascript libraries.
+This package is a collection of utility functions loosely based on `twemoji` and `joypixels` javascript libraries.
 It aims to completely replace those with a modern ES implementation, full unicode spec support and flexible image collection support.
 SVG sprites are not supported for performance reasons.
 For best results pair with https://github.com/joypixels/emoji-assets.

 ## Functions: